Muslim writer calls Trump an Infidel, then tells us what happens to infidels... | John Hawkins' Right Wing News

 Haroon Moghul, Islamic writer, has gone on record as making an indirect threat on Trump’s life.

-While this man has a history of crying about Islamophobia and playing the victim of just about every scenario.
-But when he gets behind a computer screen he becomes a big-talking jerk who issues threats that he can’t follow through on.
+While this man has a history of crying about Islamophobia and playing the victim of just about every scenario, when he gets behind a computer screen he becomes a big-talking jerk who issues threats that he can’t follow through on.

 From Jihad Watch: